Game (2011 film): Production

-This film's title was changed from Crooked to the Game by the producers at Excel Entertainment.
-Aishwarya Rai Bachchan was initially considered for the female lead in the film.
-However, a new face and two other actresses were later cast for the film.
-The film has three major leading ladies.
-Besides Kangana Ranaut, there is Sarah Jane Dias, and Shahana Goswami, who shot to fame with the same banner's Rock On!! three years ago.
-The film went on the floors in Mumbai on 15 January 2010.
-Production was postponed due to Deo's wife's health issues.
+This film's title was changed from Crooked to the Game.
+Aishwarya Rai Bachchan was initially considered for the female lead in the film, however after she rejected the role, Pakistani actress Sonya Jehan was cast.
+Jehan later opted out of the film, leading to Kangana Ranaut being signed.

-Reception
+Box office

-Game opened poorly at the box office and grossed only ₹65.9 million in its first week and was rated a disaster at the box office.
-By the end of the run, the film had only managed to gross 73.8 million.
+Game opened poorly at the box office and grossed only ₹65.9 million in its first week, being declared a disaster.
+By the end of its theatrical run, the film had only managed to gross ₹73.8 million.

 Soundtrack

 The film's audio contains seven original songs.
-The music has been composed by Shankar–Ehsaan–Loy.
-Lyrics are penned by Javed Akhtar.
-The film score is composed by Ram Sampath.
+The music was composed Shankar–Ehsaan–Loy and Ram Sampath, with lyrics written by Javed Akhtar.
 The soundtrack was released online on the film's official website.